Anrogo/anrogo/README.md

 ### - About me:
 <h2 align="center">
-   I'm young developer that is finishing my education with higher degree in multiplatform application development 💻
+   I'm young developer that is finishing my education higher degree in multiplatform application development 💻
 </h2>

 ### - Languages and Tools I know: